NumericalMathematics/DispersiveShallowWater.jl/paper/paper.md

 DispersiveShallowWater.jl is written in the Julia programming language [@bezanson2017julia] and leverages Julia's strengths in scientific computing, such as high performance, ease of use, and rich ecosystem of libraries and tools.

-To date, DispersiveShallowWater.jl has support for classical one-dimensional scalar dispersive wave equations like the Korteweg-de Vries (KdV) equation [@korteweg1895change] and the
+To date, DispersiveShallowWater.jl supports classical one-dimensional scalar dispersive wave equations like the Korteweg-de Vries (KdV) equation [@korteweg1895change] and the
 Benjamin-Bona-Mahony (BBM) equation [@benjamin1972model] as well as more sophisticated one-dimensional systems of equations like the BBM-BBM system [@bona1998boussinesq], the Serre-Green-Naghdi equations
 [@serre1953contribution; @green1976derivation], a hyperbolic approximation thereof [@favrie2017rapid], and the Svärd-Kalisch equations [@svard2025novel].